iamatulsingh/rabbitmq-example/README.md

 `docker-compose up -d`

-edit and change email and message in `test.sh` to send mail.
+editt code and change email and message in `test.sh` to send mail.

 <b>NOTE</b>: I used gmail SMTP in the code so please change according to your need before test.